RHEcosystemAppEng/rhods-fraud-detection/README.md

 ![Cloned Files](images/cloned-files.png)

 ### Open the Notebook
-At this point you should double-click on the `RHOAI-fraud-detection` folder in the file explorer, and then double-click on the [Notebook.ipynb](./Notebook.ipynb) notebook file.
+At this point you should double-click on the `rhods-fraud-detection` folder in the file explorer, and then double-click on the [Notebook.ipynb](./Notebook.ipynb) notebook file.
 Begin to follow the instructions in that notebook.